-An efficacy study was performed using a UV-C and Ozone-generating device, the PathO3Gen SolutionsTM Footwear Sanitizing Station, against Escherichia coli ( E. Coli), Pseudomonas aeruginosa, Methicillin-resistant Staphylococcus aureus ( MRSA Superbug), Vancomycin-resistant Enterococcus faecalis (VRE), Carbapenem-resistant Klebsiella pneumoniae, Candida auris, Aspergillus brasiliensis, and Clostridioides difficile (C. diff) and log and percent reduction were quantified for each microorganism at three exposure times: 6, 8, and 10 seconds.
+An efficacy study was performed using a UV-C and Ozone-generating device, the PathO3Gen Solutions’ Shoe Sanitizing Station, against Escherichia coli ( E. Coli), Pseudomonas aeruginosa, Methicillin-resistant Staphylococcus aureus ( MRSA Superbug), Vancomycin-resistant Enterococcus faecalis (VRE), Carbapenem-resistant Klebsiella pneumoniae, Candida auris, Aspergillusbrasiliensis, and Clostriodioides difficile (C. diff) and log and percent reduciton were quantified for each microorganism at three exposure times: 6, 8,and 10 seconds.

-The main motivation of this study was to find the effectiveness of the patented UV-C and Ozone device to destroy eight of the most common/severe bacterial, fungi, spore infections that affect healthcare facilities and spread over surfaces such as floors.
-At three different time intervals to find the effectivity at each interval.
+The main motivation of this study was to find the effectiveness of the patented Ozone + UVC device to destroy eight of the most common/severe bacterial, fungi, spore infections that affect healthcare facilities and spread over surfaces such as floors.
+At three different time intervals to find the efficacy at each interval.

 The shoe and volunteer remained on the sanitizing station for each designated testing time period of 6, 8, and 10 seconds.
 Three tests were completed per microorganism, and time period.
 From the hard rubber substitutes inoculated with bacteria, two samples were taken from the shoe and placed in a petri dish and incubated for the appropriate lengths of time at specific temperatures.

 After incubation, the viable microorganism colonies were counted, and data recorded.
 From the sample and control dishes, log and percent reductions were calculated.